AliceO2Group/WebUi/InfoLogger/README.md

 ## Development database installation
 In order to run queries in the InfoLogger a MariaDB server is required.
 To run a local MariaDB server that can easily be updated/wiped/configured you will need Docker installed.
-1. Follow the instructions specific for you platform: [docker install](https://www.docker.com/products/docker-desktop/)
+1. Follow the instructions specific for you platform: [docker desktop install](https://www.docker.com/products/docker-desktop/)
-2. Create a `compose.yaml` file somewhere on you pc with the following content:
+2. Create a `compose.yaml` file somewhere on your pc with the following content:
 ```
 services:
   db: